-San Diego Bay tours provide opportunities to sightsee from the water in the form of thrill rides, champagne cruises, drive-your-own speedboats and more.
-In addition, many downtown San Diego hotels are within walking distance to the embarkation points for these tours.
+San Diego Bay tours provide opportunities to sightsee from the water in the form of thrill rides, Champagne cruises, drive-your-own speedboats, and more fun excursions.

 See also: Best Downtown San Diego Hotels

 You can save on tickets, tours, and hotels through my affiliations.
 If you make purchases through some links in this post, I may be compensated.
 Our editorial guidelines.

 1. San Diego SEAL Tours

 This amphibious bus-boats begins on land and eventually plunges into the water.
 This harbor tour is a hit with kids, especially.

 It runs 90 minutes (30 minutes on land and 60 minutes at sea), is fully-narrated, and currently departs from Seaport Village.

 You’ll likely spot sea lions and plenty of birds while learning about San Diego’s history as a military town and snapping plenty of scenic photos along the way.

 2. Flagship Cruises & Events